TN 83 (05-24)

 2. Prohibited expenses and payments

-Upon the death of the trust beneficiary, the following are examples of some of the types of expenses and payments not permitted prior to reimbursement of the State(s) for medical assistance:
+Upon the death of the trust beneficiary, the following are examples of some of the types of expenses and payments not permitted prior to reimbursement to the State(s) for medical assistance:

 • Taxes due from the estate of the beneficiary other than those arising from inclusion of the trust in the estate;